-- New data collection on NMVOC containing products' sales at the latest in 2020. - Fine-tuning of the NMVOC model to reflect changes in legislation and product development and to calculate the emissions using GDP or population for years which are not covered by data collection.
+- New data collection on NMVOC containing products' sales. - Fine-tuning of the NMVOC model to reflect changes in legislation and product development and to calculate the emissions using GDP or population for years which are not covered by data collection.